A subsidiary of the University Medical Center Hamburg-Eppendorf

 Fokal-Therapie Team steht vor dem Gerät

-For most patients with a localised prostate carcinoma, the entire prostate must be treated through either complete removal of the prostate (prostatectomy) or radiotherapy.
+For most patients with localised prostate cancer, the entire prostate must be treated through either complete removal of the prostate (prostatectomy) or radiotherapy.
 This is necessary because numerous tumour lesions are distributed throughout the entire prostate in over 80% of cases.
 This is called a multifocal tumour.

 If the cancer has not spread throughout the entire prostate

-However, focal therapy is only suitable for certain patients.
+However, focal therapy is only suitable for highly selected patients.
 The general state of the patient’s health plays an important role and numerous criteria must be carefully considered.
-The prostate tumour must be limited to just one or very few lesions within the prostate and the Gleason score (which evaluates the scale and degree of tissue change) must not be higher than 3+3 or 3+4.
+The prostate tumour must be limited to just one or very few lesions within the prostate and the Gleason score must 3+4.
 The PSA level is another criterion, as focal treatment is only an option for patients with a PSA level below 15 ng/ml.
 It is also an option if you do not wish to undergo surgery or if other health reasons make you an unsuitable candidate for surgery.

 Martini-Klinik